keesiemeijer/alfred-wordpress-developer-workflow/README.md

 The workflow checks every 2 weeks if there are new updates in WordPress core.
 Or you can check manually for updates with the "wpdev update" keyword.

 ![screeshot-1](https://user-images.githubusercontent.com/1436618/27253217-aad88e32-5370-11e7-9a18-49cd60d5c540.png)

+# Update Instructions
+To update this workflow to the newest version delete the workflow in alfred itself and [click this link](https://github.com/keesiemeijer/alfred-wordpress-developer-workflow/raw/master/wordpress-developer.alfredworkflow).